-Perhaps, though, the first true great city that developed in this time frame was Uruk.
+Perhaps, though, the first truly great city that developed in this time frame was Uruk.
 This town grew to about 250 hectares in size in this period, which is about the size of downtown London, with two large temple districts that were devoted to major gods of the city (Figures 2 and 3).
 This growth was largely fueled by Uruk’s abilities, through its connections along developing canals and riverine systems, to access trade from far away regions in Anatolia (modern Turkey), Iran, the Persian Gulf, and elsewhere.
-As the region around Uruk was resource poor, except for being agriculturally fertile, precious stones, timber, gold, and even stone building materials were needed from areas outside of southern Mesopotamia.
+As the region around Uruk was resource-poor, except for being agriculturally fertile, precious stones, timber, gold, and even stone building materials were needed from areas outside of southern Mesopotamia.
 Thus, trade and location were critical in why the city was able to grow.

-Perhaps not as frequently discussed, but with the rise of cities we also see the rise of social inequality.
-In earlier periods, such as the Neolithic in the 6th millennium BC, we see much of the ancient Near East displaying small villages that had houses relatively equal in size to each other.
+Perhaps not as frequently discussed, but with the rise of cities, we also see the rise of social inequality.
+In earlier periods, such as the Neolithic in the 6th millennium BC, we see much of the ancient Near East displaying small villages with houses relatively equal in size to each other.
 In the fourth millennium BC, as cities began to rise, we now see very different types of structures.
-Large complexes that could be palaces or temples arouse in large urban areas, which are now far larger than typical houses.
-The art begins to depict what appears to be a strong man or leader figure that likely had different powers or what amounts to as king-like aspects, such as leading war campaigns or having the authority to rule.
+Large complexes could be palaces or temples arouse in large urban areas, which are now far larger than typical houses.
+The art begins to depict what appears to be a strong man or leader figure that likely had different powers or what amounts to king-like aspects, such as leading war campaigns or having the authority to rule.

 Related DailyHistory.org Articles